TheBestTvarynka/tbt/content/posts/draw-tree-using-reingold-tilford-algorithm/index.md

 We need to check for overlaps and increase the `shift` value if needed.

 For every sibling's sub-tree to the left, we do the following: we compare `x` coordinates of the rightmost node of the left sub-tree and leftmost node of the right sub-tree (current node sub-tree) on each level.
 If we detect that nodes overlap, we calculate how much we need to shift the right sub-tree.
-We do that on each level and, as the result, we take the maximum `shift` value.
+We do that on each level and, as a result, we take the maximum `shift` value.
 See the example:

 ![](./shift-example.png)